prasoonkandel/Mathex/README.md

 ---

 AI powered software to help you in your homeworks.

-Still in development phase
+---

+This is version 1 of the code.
+More versions will be released soon.
+In this version, running the ans.py file launches a terminal-based mathematical problem solver.

 ## Getting Started